liver shunts in dogs and cats

 How liver shunts occur

 In mammals, including dogs and cats, the mother’s liver does all of the toxin-filtering for the fetus, so before birth, the baby’s portal blood vessel purposely bypasses the liver.
 Normally, this vessel closes within a few days of birth, thereby allowing all of the venous blood to pass through the liver before being redistributed through the body.
-When it doesn’t close and the blood continues to bypass the liver, the resulting shunt is called a congenital shunt, or present at birth.
+When it doesn’t close and the blood continues to bypass the liver, the resulting shunt is called a congenital shunt.

 Because acquired shunts occur secondary to another condition, they can happen in any breed.
 Congenital shunts, however, are passed down genetically, and certain breeds (especially small breeds) are more commonly affected, including: